neuml/rag/README.md

 ![Graph](https://raw.githubusercontent.com/neuml/rag/master/images/graph.png)

-GraphRAG is a new method that uses knowledge or semantic graphs to generate a context.
+Graph RAG is a new method that uses knowledge or semantic graphs to generate a context.
 Instead of a vector search, graph path queries are run.
-GraphRAG in the context of this application supports the following methods to generate context.
+Graph RAG in the context of this application supports the following methods to generate context.

 - Graph query with the `gq: ` prefix.
 This is a form of graph query expansion.
 It starts with a vector search to find the top n results.
 Those results are then expanded using a graph network stored alongside the vector database.
   - `gq: Tell me about Linux`